lefevre7/CardHands/README.md

 npm install
 npm start

-this project can also be found https://angular-ivy-gmkiv3.stackblitz.io
+this project can also be found on https://angular-ivy-gmkiv3.stackblitz.io